VTNoble/PyCitySchools/README.md

-# pandas-challenge
+# PyCitySchools
-Pandas homework assignment

-In this assignment, we looked at standardized test results from schools across a school district.
+In this jupyter notebook,  standardized test results from schools across a school district were analyzed.

 Tables were created to view an overall summary of the district and a summary by each school.
 The school summary table allowed us to view the top and bottom performing schools.